DaniLoBerr/DaniLoBerr/README.md

 ## 🎯 What I'm looking for

 Backend Developer (Python) or QA Automation / SDET roles — **remote across Europe, or on-site anywhere in Europe**.
-Moving country isn't an obstacle for me: I already spent six months living in Cork, Ireland, and I'm ready to make the move again on my own.
+Moving country isn't an obstacle for me: I already spent six months living in Cork, Ireland, and I'm ready to make the move again.

 📫 **Contact:** [LinkedIn](https://www.linkedin.com/in/daniloberr) · daniellopezberrocal@gmail.com